-(Brookville, PA) – WRC Senior Services Director of Home and Community Based Services Julie Swonger of Brookville was recently named “Manager of the Year” by LeadingAge PA at the organization’s annual state conference in Hershey.
+(Brookville, PA) – WRC Senior Services Director of Home and Community Based Services Julie Swonger of Brookville was recently named “Manager of the Year” by LeadingAge PA.
+This took place at the organization’s annual state conference in Hershey.

 LeadingAge PA is a trade association of over 370 not-for-profit organizations in Pennsylvania that provide housing, healthcare and community services primarily to the elderly.

 This award was part of their annual Distinguished Service Awards Program, established in 1973, to honor members who enhance the field of aging services through their involvement, innovation and leadership.

 According to LeadingAge PA, the “Manager of the Year” award is for “an outstanding mentor who has nurtured, coached, counseled and encouraged others in order to help them develop personally and professionally as an individual and/or as part of a team.”

 Swonger has been with WRC for 34 years.
 She oversees WRC’s home care, home health and hospice agency In Home Solutions, as well as the supportive housing and personal care divisions, which include seven WRC communities.